-Around the UK there are currently 10 specialist FDAC Teams, working in 15 courts and serving families in 23 local authorities in: London, Gloucestershire, Milton Keynes and Buckinghamshire, East Sussex, Coventry, South West Peninsula (Devon, Plymouth and Torbay), Kent and Medway, Southampton, Leeds, and Armagh.
+Around the UK there are currently 9 specialist FDAC Teams, working in 12 courts and serving families in 20 local authorities in: London, Gloucestershire, Milton Keynes and Buckinghamshire, East Sussex, Coventry, Kent and Medway, Southampton, Leeds, and Armagh.

 Bromley, Camden, Croydon, Lambeth, Merton, Richmond, Kingston, Sutton and Wandsworth

 London FDAC, the first UK FDAC, started in 2008 as a three-year pilot, funded by central government, and is now a service commissioned by the participating local authorities.

 In January 2018, London FDAC expanded to provide a Pan-London service working across three London Family Courts: Central, Croydon and West London.
 It covers 9 London local authorities.

 Other local authorities have demonstrated interest in the model and there are other opportunities for local authorities to commission FDAC.

 For more information about Pan-London FDAC, contact the FDAC Team Manager: Sheena Webb

 Ph: 02 039 613 400

 Milton Keynes & Buckinghamshire

 Milton Keynes and Buckinghamshire FDAC opened in July 2014.
 It serves the two local authorities and operates out of two courts, in Milton Keynes and Aylesbury.
 The specialist team works from a base in Milton Keynes.